makersacademy/rps-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+# Goals

+* Aim to start with a splash page with two options, single player vs cpu or multiplayer
+* Use a class for Game containing the win conditions and a class for Player logging the moves to set up the environment
+* Each game lasts one round, then a winner is declared
+* CSS with images if there is time